When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 Yeah, right.

-And this, you know, this wasn't coming from the government.
+And this, you know, this wasn't coming from the government, so hopefully it will open some eyes.

 Do you think it's going to work?

-I mean, it's like a well-oiled machine.
+I mean, it's like a well oiled machine.

 It is.

-You know, they have shown that they can run a society that Has Muslims in it.
+run a society that has Muslims in it.

-There are Muslims who serve in the parliament, in the government.
+As we know, there are Muslims who live in Jerusalem, there are Muslims who live all over Israel, there are Muslims who serve in the parliament, in the government.

-The West Bank has been, I won't say it has been serene or quiet because we know people in the West Bank or in the area of Judea and Samaria, they talk about the fact that in the past they have had rocks thrown at their vehicles.
+The West Bank has been, I won't say it has been serene or quiet because we know people in the West Bank or in that area of Judea and Samaria, they talk about the fact that in the past they have had rocks thrown at their vehicles.

 So we're not implying that things are.

-I know what's funny.
+I know it's funny.

-It weighed like 700 pounds, right?
+It weighed like seven hundred pounds, right?

-And so they had to come around and, in a sense, open the door for me.
+And so they had to come around and in a sense open the door for me.

-We went under, we had to be under conditions of security.
+But you're right, we went under, we had to be under conditions of security.

 And we're not talking about a guy with a small revolver or pistol.

-This guy had a massive probably an AR-15, something like that.
+This guy had a master.

 Yeah, and I think he was telling us that he had rigged it himself.